ibm-cloud-docs/get-support/support-plans.md

 * **Platform and infrastructure maintenance.** Your technical account manager alerts you about maintenance events or service end of life that might impact your environment.
 * **Event management.** The technical account manager can arrange architectural support on scaling and high availability for critical customer events such as maintenance, promotions, or holiday events.
 * **Seminars and events.** Your technical account manager ensures that your teams are engaged in IBM events and conferences.
-* **Quarterly business reviews.** Your technical account manager provides periodic business reviews of cloud usage, support case activity, escalations, hardware age, upcoming planned maintenance, upcoming EOL/EOS dates and how to plan for those, and reviews of your users and permissions.
+* **Quarterly business reviews.** Your technical account manager provides periodic business reviews of cloud usage, support case activity, escalations, upcoming planned maintenance, upcoming EOL/EOS dates and how to plan for those, and reviews of your users and permissions.

 ### Premium support for events
 {: #premium-support-events}